top of page

 We pressure bleed our salmon right after bringing it on board.
 To pressure bleed our fish we cut a slit in the small artery behind the gills and insert a small pipet hose that pumps fresh seawater through the fish for at least one minute.
 This flushes out all of the blood while preserving the firm texture of the flesh.
 Flushing the blood takes away the fishy taste that you may have noticed in other salmon and helps it stay fresh in your freezer much longer.

-In the fridge: If you are one of those people who plans meals a day or two ahead, take your salmon out of the freezer the day before and let it defrost in the refrigerator overnight.
-In a warm water bath: Or, if you are like us and figure out what you are having for dinner thirty minutes before you start cooking, that is no problem.
+In a lukewarm water bath: If you are like us and figure out what you are having for dinner thirty minutes before you start cooking, that is no problem.
 Take your salmon and toss it in a warm water bath and it should defrost in 20 - 30 minutes.
 You might have to change the water out a few times as it cools down.
 Make sure that the water is not too hot or it will start cooking the fish!

 All of our fish is hand filleted at a small scale, locally owned processor.
 The salmon that you see that is boneless has been processed at a large plant, and although having no bones can be nice, the de-boning actually reduces the quality of the fillets by tearing up the flesh, making the texture squishier.
 We choose to keep the bones in to preserve the texture of the fish and ensure that it stays fresh in your freezer for longer.